Killucan and Rathwire: Economy

 The majority of people living in Killucan and Rathwire commute to work elsewhere.
-Economic prosperity has historically been linked with transport connections to places like Dublin.
-The Royal Canal and the Sligo-Dublin railway line pass through the area – although neither is used as a mode of transport anymore.
-For example, the railway station (called Killucan Station and located nearby at Riverstown) closed in 1963 (although the line remains in use).
+Economic prosperity has historically been linked with transport connections to places like Dublin, and the Royal Canal and the Sligo-Dublin railway line previously served the area.
 Sports facilities serving the area include a free golf course and fishing lake, a library and other amenities.
-The majority of its inhabitants work outside the village.
-The only large employer in the area is Shay Murtagh's Quarry and concrete production.

 Schools

 There are three primary schools (national schools) in the parish, including St.Patrick's NS in Killucan, St.Joseph's NS in Rathwire, and St.Mary's NS in Raharney.

 There is a secondary school, Columba College, located in Killucan.

 Transport

 Royal Canal

 The twin villages reached the height of their prosperity during the 18th and 19th centuries due to the arrival of first the Royal Canal in 1805 and later the Midland Great Western Railway.
 The canal was built between 1790 and 1817, reaching Killucan from Dublin in 1805.
 It grew in the importance of transporting people and goods until the mid-19th century.
 After this, the advent of rail and road travel in Ireland led to its slow decline and it formally closed in 1961.
 It was abandoned and became unusable for many years.
 Nowadays, following effort from the Royal Canal Amenity Group, it has been restored for leisure boats from Dublin to Abbeyshrule in County Longford.
-The remaining section from Abbeyshrule to Cloondara was due to open in 2006.
-It is to walk the entire length using the Royal Canal Way.
-The canal is an important amenity in Killucan, being used for fishing, walks, boating and canoeing.
-The Harbour at Thomastown (1 kilometre South of Killucan) was recently expanded to cater for the growing number of tourists who rent barges from there.
+The canal is used for fishing, walks, boating and canoeing in the Killucan area.
+The Harbour at Thomastown (1 kilometre South of Killucan) was expanded to cater for the growing number of tourists who rent barges from there.
 The canal through Killucan passes through the Killucan Flight, a stretch of eight locks over 2 km.
-East of the flight there are no further locks for 27 km while there are no further locks to the west until past Mullingar, the highest point on the Canal.
+East of the flight there are no further locks for 27 km while there are no further locks to the west until past Mullingar, the highest point on the canal.